 - household choices made within in the opportunities and limits of the previous two points.

-For more information about livelihoods approaches, see Annex 23.1 Managing risk, improving livelihoods: Program guidelines for conditions of chronic vulnerability, Annex 23.2 Household livelihood security assessments: A toolkit for practitioners, and Annex 23.3 The practitioner’s guide to the household economy approach.
+For more information about livelihoods approaches, see Annexes 23.1 Managing risk, improving livelihoods: Program guidelines for conditions of chronic vulnerability, Annex 23.2 Household livelihood security assessments: A toolkit for practitioners, and Annex 23.3 The practitioner’s guide to the household economy approach.

 1.1 Effects of a crisis on food security